 click here to see the full set of our targets

-Climate change is a material issue for IGD because the object of our business, shopping centers, are buildings that have an important impact on the environment around them.
-Also in 2021 the Group invested 1.2 million euros in actions to improve the environmental sustainability of its structures.
+Emissions and waste are material issues for IGD because the object of our business, shopping centers, are buildings that have an important impact on the environment around them.
+In 2022 the Group invested 3 million euros, between Italy and Romania, in environmental impact activities, of which approximately 70% to improve energy efficiency and resilience to climate change, and to mitigate the pollution caused by the buildings.

 More in detail IGD works on 6 aspects to improve the energy performance of its portfolio and to mitigate its environmental impact: photovoltaic, led technology lighting, 100% energy from renewable sources, management and environmental certifications (UNI EN ISO 14001 and BREEAM), energy efficiency improvement measures.

-The process of restyling and remodelling of our structures during the period 2014-2021, involved 40% of our portfolio by following a sustainable enhancement approach, make the Shopping Centres even more resilient thanks also to structural work and management actions aimed at reducing their environmental impact.
+The process of restyling and remodelling of our structures by following a sustainable enhancement approach, make the Shopping Centres even more resilient thanks also to structural work and management actions aimed at reducing their environmental impact.
 For this reason, IGD currently has a rather young property portfolio, with an average age of 10 years, equipped with highperformance systems in upgraded structures.

 Another way in which IGD exerts leverage to fight climate change is by means of structured awareness raising activities aimed at visitors, suppliers and tenants, in addition to structural actions: